vkoves/electrify-chicago/README.md

 bash create_test_data.sh
 ```

-To run all tests simply in the project directory run the following command inside the Docker bash shell:
+To run all tests in the project directory, enter the following command inside the Docker bash shell:

 ```bash
 pytest